open-sdg/open-sdg/docs/upgrades/upgrading-2-0-0.md

 ### create_pages - automate two pages

 Throughout 1.x the `create_pages` site configuration has been expected to contain items for the frontpage and for an "indicators.json" file.
 These can now be removed from `create_pages` because they will be automatically created.
-For example, see the difference between the `create_pages` settings from the [1.8.0 site starter](TBD) and the [2.0.0 site starter](TBD).
+For example, see the difference between the `create_pages` settings from the 1.8.0 site starter and the 2.0.0 site starter (links TBD).

 ### create_pages - deprecated structure removed